cameosam/comet/README.md

 Prody (1.10.8) and compress_pickle (1.2.0) (for UEP) were installed using pip. <br>
 py2: conda create -n py2 python=2.7 numpy=1.16.6 py-xgboost=0.90 pandas=0.22.0.<br>

 Two empty folders must be created: uploads (main folder) and tmp (prediction folder).
 The uploads folder stores the uploaded genotype text and pickle files and the temporary folder (tmp) stores the pdb and sequences files.
-The ∆∆G predictors' program files are in the prediction folder.
+The ∆∆G predictors' program files and dependencies are in the prediction folder.

+Paths in the ddgcalc files must also be edited to access your conda path.
+When using Windows, ddgcalc_win.py must be used.
+When using macOS, ddgcalc_os.py must be used.
+Choice of file can be change in main.py.
+I-Mutant2.0 structure is not currently configured for Windows.